 After you finish your bike journey, take some time to explore this incredible edifice—and take a climb to the top, if you dare, for the most awe-inspiring panoramic views of the city.

-3. Pedal to Schiedam for your jenever fix.
+3. Pedal to Schiedam for your jenever fix

-When you tire of sampling the gin in Amsterdam (if that’s even possible), it’s time to sample jenever (pronounced yeNAYver), gin’s older, wiser sister.
+When you tired of sampling the gin in Amsterdam (if that’s even possible), it’s time to sample jenever (pronounced yeNAYver), gin’s older, wiser sister.
 Although it’s also made from juniper berries, jenever is packed with delicious, fragrant herbs that give it a heady aroma and distinctive flavor.
 It comes in three varieties, oud (old), jong (young), and korenwijn, and you really need to taste all three to truly appreciate the spirit.

 Schiedam is the jenever capitol—you can even visit the National Jenever Museum if you really want to know your stuff.
 And then take some time to check out Schiedam’s impressive art scene before retiring to your boat cabin for the night.